JonathanDC64/Chip-8-Interpreter/README.md

 # Chip-8-Interpreter
-A simple Chip-8 emulator
+A simple Chip-8 emulator (still has a few bugs)

 ## How to use
 Run in the command line:
-Chip-8-Interpreter.exe GameNameS
+Chip-8-Interpreter.exe GameNames

 Or